Our guide to presenting at a virtual event

 As presenting in the virtual event arena is the new norm, we’d like to share some of our top tips to help you get it right.

 - Dress appropriately.
 Be aware of your clothing and how you wish to come across during the meeting.
-We wouldn’t recommend stripes and busy patterns.
+We wouldn’t recommend busy patterns.

 - Think about what’s behind you.
 Is the room messy?
 Where’s the light coming from?